ViktorJJF/fastapi_skeleton/docs/logging.md

 ## Telegram Notifications

 Critical errors can be sent as Telegram notifications.
-This is configured in `app/core/notifications.py` and uses the settings from `app/core/config.py`.
+This is configured in `app/core/notifications.py` and uses the config from `app/core/config.py`.

 To enable Telegram notifications: